frogm0uth/keyboard-notes/qmk-compose-key/README.md

     This turns the compose capture on and off.

 9. Edit compose_tree.c to suit yourself.
 Hopefully my version is enough to demonstrate how to use the macros that define the tree.
-Note 1: to output more than a single keycode, use the callback.
-Note 2: Make **sure** that each node of the tree ends in COMPOSE_END.
+N.B. make **sure** that each node of the tree ends in COMPOSE_END.

 ## OLED Support